 Improper Collection or Handling of Evidence

-If charged with a crime in addition to conspiracy to commit it, your lawyer may also raise additional defenses to the underlying offense.
+If charged with a crime in addition to conspiracy to commit it, your Los Angeles conspiracy lawyer may also raise additional defenses to the underlying criminal offense.
+Don’t wait; get legal representation from Simmrin Law Group today.

 Complete a Free Case Evaluation form now